pgina/docs/v3.1/ldap.md

 will make sure that the LocalMachine plugin does not retain group information on consecutive logins.
 For more information, see the documentation for the LocalMachine plugin.

+Note that it is important to make sure that this plugin executes prior to the LocalMachine plugin in the gateway stage.
+This is because the LocalMachine plugin is responsible for actually adding the local account to the local groups.
+If it executes prior to the LDAP plugin, it will not apply the groups that have been added by this plugin.